vishwambhar/B2C-WebApp-OpenIDConnect-NodeJS/README.md

 This Node.js app will give you with a quick and easy way to set up a Web application in node.js with Express using OpenID Connect.
 The sample server included in the download are designed to run on any platform.

-Please [look at](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-protocols-openid-connect-code) to understand OpenID Connect in the context of Azure Active Directory.
+Please [look at](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-protocols-openid-connect-code) this document to understand OpenID Connect in the context of Azure Active Directory.

 ## Quick Start